 One of the key characteristics of this vintage hairstyle is the glossy shine and flawlessly frizz-free texture.
 Whether you prefer a tight wave or opt to brush out the curls for a softer look, using finishing products such as our Nourishing Styling Foam and Daily Smoothing Cream can take your style from amateur to iconic.

-The 1940s Updo
+The Practical Elegance of the 1940s Updo

 What started as a necessity for practicality during the World War II era became a sophisticated style choice for women of the 1940s.
 Perfectly coiffed updos like the Gibson roll (or tuck) received a modern update during this decade, and the playfully practical victory roll was popularized by the era’s legendary pinup girls.